 The critical role of groundwater in drought risk management needs to be mainstreamed into ongoing planning and development processes.
-This could entail the development of regional and sub-regional information on areas expected to be most affected by drought, with plans for monitoring and targeting drought-proofing measures during and ahead of droughts (e.g. rehabilitation of water supply infrastructure and well deepening).
+There needs to be a move away from crisis management to ongoing implementation of drought-proofing measures.
+This could entail the development of regional and sub-regional information on areas expected to be most affected by drought, with plans for monitoring and targeting drought-proofing measures during and ahead of droughts (e.g. rehabilitation of groundwater supply infrastructure and well deepening).